JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/cwdpa.png)
 *Extract from the [redacted partnership agreement](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908)*

 Amongst the unredacted information is a reference to _"Seymour Street Homes Ltd"_ as the affordable housing provider.
-Companies house records show that this is a recently incorporated and wholly-owned subsidiary of the developer British Land, part of  a new trend in affordable housing provision that shifts it further from public control.
+[Companies House records](https://beta.companieshouse.gov.uk/company/10044321/filing-history) show that this is a recently incorporated and wholly-owned subsidiary of the developer British Land, part of  a new trend in affordable housing provision that shifts it further from public control.

 ![](http://35percent.org/img/cw4.png)
 *Extract from the [redacted partnership agreement](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908)*

-Development partnership agreements, like the one for Canada Water, are invariably used for big developements, and if Southwark wants to avoid the [controversies](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the eventual [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylsebury regeneration agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), it should be fully open and transparent about the agreements it makes with developers.
+Development partnership agreements, like the one for Canada Water, are invariably used for big developements, and if Southwark wants to avoid the [controversies](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) caused by the eventual [publication](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) of the Heygate and the [Aylesbury partnership agreements](https://www.theguardian.com/cities/2018/sep/12/london-council-aylesbury-estate-development-southwark-financial-risk), it should be fully open and transparent about the agreements it makes with developers.

 ## 8. Keep Walworth Town Hall in public ownership
 Having [sold off](http://35percent.org/southwark-town-halls) all Bermondsey and Peckham Town Halls, it was a relief when Southwark made a [solemn promise](http://www.southwark.gov.uk/news/article/1307/southwark_council_commits_to_restoring_the_walworth_town_hall) to restore Walworth Town Hall & library to public use after it was badly damaged by a fire in 2013.